 In common with rivals like the Citroen C1, Peugeot 108 and Toyota Aygo, there are plenty of bits and pieces that can be tailored to the buyer’s own taste, which only goes to smarten what is already a distinctive – if not the highest-quality – cabin.
 The large round speedo dominates the view through the steering wheel, while the centre console features the latest in connectivity.
 With the standard R&Go system, you mount your smartphone on a cradle, and once you’ve downloaded the free app, you can use the screen as a touchscreen to control the phone, stereo and sat-nav.
 Alternatively, Dynamique models allow you to specify the optional – and excellent – R-Link system, which lets you to control several functions and download-able apps from an integrated seven-inch touch-screen.
 This is also available with GT cars, along with an added splash of colour-coded detailing to the vents, gearstick surrounds and sports seats.

 You might think the Twingo’s dinky dimensions would translate into a cramped cabin, but not a bit of it.
 There’s plenty of head- and leg-room for six-foot tall adults – despite the fact that you sit a little higher than in the Twingo’s rivals – and the only caveat is to avoid the basic Expression models, which don’t come with a height-adjustable driver’s seat.
 There’s also a surprising amount of headroom in the back, and the Twingo provides as much rear legroom as its best rivals.
-The 188 litre boot (which expands to 219 litres with the rear seat backs upright, rather than in the reclined position they normally sit in) is a little short of what you’ll find in a Volkswagen Up, but every model has easy-to-fold 50/50-split rear seats, as well as a front passenger seat that can be folded flat to take long loads.
-The designers have also included lots of oddment stowage around the cabin, including big cubbies under the rear seats and some removable containers.
+The 188 litre boot (which expands to 219 litres with the rear seat backs upright, rather than in the reclined position they normally sit in) is a little short of what you’ll find in a Volkswagen Up, but every model from Play upwards has easy-to-fold 50/50-split rear seats, while the entry-level Expression model has a front passenger seat that can be folded flat to take long loads.
+The designers have also included lots of oddment stowage around the cabin, including optional cubbies under the rear seats and some removable containers.

 Ride and handling